-There are e-waste recycling businesses in Adelaide that charge a fee.
+There are also e-waste recycling businesses in Adelaide that charge a fee.
 See our search engine for options near you or check out our e-waste fact sheet.
-If you are waiting for a free service to operate closer to where you live store your e-waste out of the weather.
+If you are waiting for a free service to operate in your area consider storing your e-waste, out of the weather.
 You can also check with your local second-hand shop or charity to see if they will take the items (in working order).
 Please do not leave the items at the charity shop’s front door without checking if they will accept the item first.

 Did you know?